-As described in the discussion below, distributions made by us with respect to our shares will be treated for U.S. federal income tax purposes as:
+As described in the discussion below, distributions made by us with respect to our common shares, preferred shares and depositary shares will be treated for U.S. federal income tax purposes as:

-- ordinary income dividends;
+- · ordinary income dividends;

 - · return of capital distributions; or

 - · long-term capital gain.